Ray Santilli: Career

 Santilli is best known for his claim to have discovered footage which depicted the autopsy of an alien creature.
-The Alien autopsy footage, supposedly of extraterrestrial corpses from the so-called Roswell UFO incident, was broadcast to a worldwide audience on 28 August 1995.
+The "alien autopsy" footage, supposedly of extraterrestrial corpses from the so-called Roswell UFO incident, was broadcast to a worldwide audience on 28 August 1995.
 The film and those who took part in the making of it have all admitted it is a hoax, although Santilli still maintains it is real despite him changing his story numerous times.
 He also claims Kodak have analysed the film and confirmed its date, but when asked to resubmit the film with the images, Santilli has always refused.

-In 2006 the story of Ray Santilli and the autopsy was the subject of a Warner Bros. film Alien Autopsy featuring the British double act Ant & Dec.
-Dec plays Ray Santilli with Ant as Santilli's real life business partner and friend Gary Shoefield.
-That same year, Ray Santilli claimed that sections of the autopsy footage had been 'restored'.
+In 2006 the story of the autopsy film was the subject of a Warner Bros. feature film Alien Autopsy, starring the British double act Ant & Dec.
+Dec plays Santilli, with Ant as Santilli's real life business partner and friend Gary Shoefield.
+In the same year, Santilli claimed that sections of the autopsy footage had been "restored".